Dyskos/Pointers-Primer/README.md

 An **array** is a contiguous list of multiple values of a specific type.
 In C, arrays are represented as a pointer to the first element in the array.
-Contiguous in the context of memory means that the values are all stored at adjacent addresses &mdash; in other words, there are no "gaps" between the values.
+Contiguous in the context of memory means that the values are all stored at adjacent addresses &ndash; in other words, there are no "gaps" between the values.

 A **vector** (or **matrix**) is an array that "knows" how many elements it has space for.
 See [IV.
 Advanced Syntax] for more info about this.

-A **buffer** is a container &mdash; typically a vector or array &mdash; for a process that cannot operate "one element at a time," or where it is more efficient to process elements *in bulk*.
+A **buffer** is a container &ndash; typically a vector or array &ndash; for a process that cannot operate "one element at a time," or where it is more efficient to process elements *in bulk*.
-Many people use "array" and "buffer" interchangably, especially when referring to strings of `char`s.
+Many people use "array" and "buffer" interchangeably, especially when referring to strings of `char`s.

 A **virtual address** is what your C programs are typically handling.
 Virtual addresses refer to hardware addresses *indirectly*, with the OS mediating the translation of virtual<->hardware.
 If you're writing an OS yourself and don't understand pointers already, God help you.

 A **segfault**, or Segmentation Fault, is a kind of error that occurs when the CPU tries to access an address it isn't allowed to.
-If you see SEGFAULT &mdash; you can immediately think "pointer error."
+If you see SEGFAULT &ndash; you can immediately think "pointer error."

 An **instruction**, or opcode (short for "operation code"), is a specific action that a CPU can do.